understanding-search/maze-dataset/docs/paper/paper.md

 When initializing mazes, further configuration options can be specified through the [`from_config()`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset.from_config) factory method as necessary.
 Options allow for saving/loading existing datasets instead of regenerating, and parallelization options for generation.
 Available maze generation algorithms are static methods of the [`LatticeMazeGenerators`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMazeGenerators) class and include generation algorithms based on randomized depth-first search, Wilson's algorithm [@wilson], percolation [@percolation; @percolation-clustersize], Kruskal's algorithm [@kruskal1956shortest], and others.

 Furthermore, a dataset of mazes can be filtered to satisfy certain properties.
 Custom filters can be specified, and some filters are included in [`MazeDatasetFilters`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/filters.html#MazeDatasetFilters).
-For example, we can require a minimum path length from origin to target of 3:
+For example, we can require a minimum path length of three steps from the origin to the target:

 ```python
 dataset_filtered: MazeDataset = dataset.filter_by.path_length(min_length=3)